 Queens Brain Injury Lawyer

 When you experience blunt force trauma to the head, the blow jolts your brain inside your skull.
 Even the smallest impact can result in serious damage to your brain.
 One of the body’s most important organs, the human brain is a complex internal machine that controls our ability to function.
 All brain injuries require immediate medical attention.
-If you or someone you love has experienced a serious injury due to the negligent actions of another person, contact a Queens personal injury attorney at Jacoby & Meyers, LLP, without delay.
+If you or someone you love has experienced a serious injury due to the negligent actions of another person, contact a Queens Brain Injury attorney at Jacoby & Meyers, LLP, without delay.

 Two Main Types of Brain Injury